-If you do not complete the necessary paperwork and submit the appropriate forms [as highlighted within the Oversubscription Criteria] by the closing date listed in the Common Application Form Guidance Booklet 15th January 2020, the Governing Body may be unable to consider your application fully and it is very unlikely your child will get a place at the school.
+If you do not complete the necessary paperwork and submit the appropriate forms [as highlighted within the Oversubscription Criteria] by the closing date listed in the Common Application Form Guidance Booklet [15th January 2024] the Governing Body may be unable to consider your application fully and it is very unlikely your child will get a place at the school.

 The Governors' Admissions Committee will consider all applications in accordance with the stated criteria.
 In compliance with the revised Statutory Framework, based on the December 2014 Schools Admissions Code, coordinated admissions arrangements are in place with the Hertfordshire Local Authority.
 Parents/carers are required to submit an application to the Local Authority.
-The deadline for submission of both forms - for the school and the Local Authority - will be available at www.hertfordshire.gov.uk/admissions - the final date for applications is January 15 2020.
-Offers of places will be dispatched to parents/carers by the County Council on behalf of the Governors of the school on 16 April 2020.
+The deadline for submission of both forms - for the school and the Local Authority - will be listed on the County Admissions webpage at www.hertfordshire.gov.uk/admissions - the final date for applications is January 15th 2024.
+Offers of places will be dispatched to parents/carers by the County Council on behalf of the Governors of the school on 17 April 2024.
 This is Primary National Offer Day.
-Applications received after the closing date will be processed after 'on time' applications but often (depending upon the exact date of application) before National Allocation Day.
+Applications received after the closing date will be dealt with after the initial allocation process has been completed.